sevidmusic/Roady/README.md

-- Modules define Routes which define the relationship between a Module Name, a collection of names that map to Request names, a collection of Named Positions that map to positions in a Roady HTML Template file, and a Relative Path to a file that determines a Routes's output.
+- Modules define Routes which define the relationship between a Module Name, a collection of names that map to Request names, a collection of Named Positions that map to positions in a Roady HTML Layout file, and a Relative Path to a file that determines a Routes's output.

-- Roady's UI uses a Router and the Routes defined by installed Modules to determine the "output" that should be served in Response to a Request, and then uses the Routes returned by the Router's Response in conjunction with a Roady HTML Template File to determine how the "output" should be displayed.
+- Roady's UI uses a Router and the Routes defined by installed Modules to determine the "output" that should be served in Response to a Request, and then uses the Routes returned by the Router's Response in conjunction with a Roady HTML Layout File to determine how the "output" should be displayed.

 - Multiple websites can run on a single installation of roady, each